What, Exactly, Are Home Exchanges and House Swaps?

 How Do You Keep Your Stuff Safe in a House Exchange?

-• Many home-swappers have a locked closet or room where personal, fragile, or valuable possessions are stowed during the swap (along with clothes moved to make drer and closet space for the guests)
+Many swappers simply create off off-limits zones in their homes via a locked closet or room where personal, fragile, or valuable possessions are stowed during the swap.
+Such a space is also handy for keeping items moved to make more drawer and closet space for the guests.

 Are Home Exchanges and Home Swaps Right For You?